 Tablets come in different strengths.
 The dose will depend on the type of bisphosphonate being taken and the condition for which it is being used.

 For osteoporosis, the medicines are taken as a single tablet once a week or once a month for a number of years.
 For Paget’s disease they are usually taken daily for a limited period.
 Always follow the instructions provided in the packaging unless otherwise directed by a doctor.

 Are other medicines taken with bisphosphonates?

-It is safe to use most other medicines when you are taking bisphosphonates (see Precautions on page 3).
-However, bisphosphonates should not be taken with some other osteoporosis medicines (refer Precautions, page 3)
+It is safe to use most other medicines when you are taking bisphosphonates (see Precautions).
+However, bisphosphonates should not be taken with some other osteoporosis medicines (refer Precautions).

 It is also important not to take other medicines within 30 minutes of taking bisphosphonate tablets.

 Your doctor will usually recommend you to take calcium and vitamin D supplements as well as your bisphosphonate.
 Some bisphosphonates are packaged in combination with vitamin D or calcium.